 - If your child is exposed to the disease-causing bacteria Neisseria meningitides.

-- If you kid has complement component deficiencies.
+- If your kid has complement component deficiencies.

 - If your child is suffering from HIV, functional or anatomic asplenia (which also includes sickle cell anemia)

-These are some of the conditions where your doctor may prescribe meningococcal vaccine for babies.
-The dosage may vary as per different condition.
+These are some of the conditions where your doctor may prescribe a meningococcal vaccine for babies.
+The dosage may vary especially our different conditions.
 The booster doses will be followed up at regular intervals if the doctor feels that the child remains at an increased risk.
 The minimum gap between the vaccine doses can be 8 weeks.
 You may talk to the doctor in detail about administering the meningococcal vaccine to your younger child.

 There are two types of meningococcal vaccine, and they are discussed below:

-- Conjugate Vaccine: Conjugate vaccine or meningococcal conjugate vaccine is administered in two doses to the kids in their preteens or teens.
+- Conjugate Vaccine: Conjugate vaccine or meningococcal conjugate vaccine is administered in two doses at 9 months and 1 year of age or as a single dose at 2 years and if not given at this age then to the kids in their preteens or teens.
 It can also be administered to people who are at high risk of catching the meningococcal disease.
 This vaccine is effective in fighting against four kinds of bacteria that are responsible for causing meningococcal disease.

 - Serogroup B (Recombinant) Meningococcal Vaccine: Serogroup B (Recombinant) Meningococcal Vaccine or meningococcal b vaccine is administered in two doses to people who are between 16 to 23 years of age and who are not at high risk of catching the meningococcal disease.
 It can be administered in two doses to kids who are 10 years or older and at a higher risk of catching the meningococcal disease.
 This vaccine gives protection from a single type of bacteria.